rackerlabs/rackspace-how-to/content/cloud-servers/install-epel-and-additional-repositories-on-centos-and-red-hat.md

     yum repolist

-Some repositories, like Remi, are disabled by default.
+Some repositories are disabled by default.
 To list disabled repositories, run the following command:

     yum repolist disabled